juergenweb/FrontendForms/README.md

 Only to mention: not all browsers support each attribute and the design of the validation messages can differ from browser to browser.

+### Measure 8: STOP words to identify SPAM texts

+Here you can enter special STOP words that are typically for SPAM texts.
+Your custom STOP words will be used in combination with a STOP word list of WordPress which can be found [here](https://github.com/splorp/wordpress-comment-blocklist/blob/master/blacklist.txt).
+This list contains more than 60 000 SPAM words.
+All these words are used inside the *checkContentForSpam* validation rule, which searches for SPAM words inside a text.

+### Measure 9: Only allow certain MIME types for file uploads
+Some MIME types pose a higher security risk because they can execute code, bypass browser restrictions, or compromise your server if uploaded to a web-accessible directory.
+The most secure approach is to allow only specific MIME types rather than blocking specific MIME types.
+If a user uploads a file with a MIME type that is not allowed, the form submission will fail and an error message will be displayed.

 ## Prevent double form submission
 There is also a session active which prevents double form submission after successful validation.